 You can ensure your actions don’t contribute to animal cruelty and that your holiday experience benefits animals, rather than harms them.
 You hold the power to make choices that speak volumes.
 What you choose to experience or avoid can help ensure animal wellbeing, not animal suffering, and send a clear message to travel and tourism companies around the world that animal welfare matters.
 Choose animal-friendly tourism.

 Animal cruelty is often unintentionally fuelled through tourists and the tourism trade.
-There is increasing demand for travel and tourism companies to show due regard for the ethical and welfare aspects of wildlife tourism and we are pleased to have partnered with Booking.com and to have the opportunity to work with their enthusiastic team in this regard.
+There is increasing demand for travel and tourism companies to show due regard for the ethical and welfare aspects of wildlife tourism and we are pleased to have partnered with Booking.com and Explore to have the opportunity to work with their enthusiastic teams in this regard.

 As experienced animal welfare auditors and advisors in global animal welfare practice, Wild Welfare will continue to help travel and tourism companies willing to improve animal welfare within their offers and experiences.
-By working with companies in travel, we can help end future captive animal exploitation within the tourism industry, ensuring expeditions and experiences involving wildlife are governed by protective policies like the ones Booking.com have developed, to ensure minimal disturbance and increased welfare.
+By working with companies in travel, we can help end future captive animal exploitation within the tourism industry, ensuring expeditions and experiences involving wildlife are governed by protective policies like the ones Booking.com and Explore have developed, to ensure minimal disturbance and increased welfare.